An unexpected stochastic dominance: Pareto distributions, dependence, and diversification: Introduction

-Stochastic dominance relations are an important tool in economic decision theory which allow for the analysis of risk preferences for a group of decision makers (\cite{HR69}).
 The strongest form of commonly used stochastic dominance relations is first-order stochastic dominance.
 For two random variables $X$ and $Y$ representing random losses, we say $X$ is smaller than $Y$ in \emph{first-order stochastic dominance}, denoted by $X\le_{\rm st}Y$, if $\p(X\le x)\ge \p(Y\le x)$ for all $x\in\R$.
-Write $X\simeq_{\rm st} Y$ if $X$ and $Y$ have the same distribution.
-The relation $X\le_{\rm st}Y$ means that all decision makers with an increasing\footnote{In this paper, all terms like ``increasing" and ``decreasing" are in the non-strict sense.} utility function will prefer the loss $X$ to the loss $Y$; see \cite{HR71}.
+The relation $X\le_{\rm st}Y$ means that all decision makers with an increasing utility function will prefer loss $X$ to loss $Y$ if their expected utilities are finite.
+In this paper, all terms like ``increasing" and ``decreasing" are in the non-strict sense.